 The majority of your information is processed in the UK or European Economic Area (EEA).

-However, some of your information may be processed by us or the third parties we work with in locations outside of the UK or the EEA, including the United States, Hong Kong, Singapore, and India.
+However, some of your information may be processed by us, or the third parties we work with, in locations outside of the UK or the EEA, including the countries such as the United States, Hong Kong, Singapore, the Philippines and India.